 Bake in the preheated oven 8–10 minutes.
 Remove from the oven and leave to cool to room temperature.

 Make the cream: Put the gelatine with 3 tablespoons of cold water, into a small cup and stand in a saucepan of water that is only just simmering.
 Leave for about 10 minutes, when the gelatine will have become clear.
 Strain the gelatine into another cup.
 Put to one side.
 Cream sugar and cheese together, add the egg yolks and put in the blender for about 1 minute.
 Add the lemon juice, rind and gelatine and blend until the mixture is completely smooth.
 Whip the milk or cream in a separate bowl until frothy.
 Stir into the cheese mixture and then pour the final mixture into the tin, over the base.

-Refrigerate for at least 3 hours before serving.
+Refrigerate the lemon cheesecake for at least 3-4 hours before serving.

 Note: *An alternative to using gelatine is to use 1 packet of lemon jelly dissolved into 2/3 cup of boiling water.

 **In this case the egg yolks are not needed.